 We give you choices about how we communicate with you.

-Please note that we will honor your request to stop receiving promotional electronic communications from Yara.
+- Please note that we will honour your request to stop receiving promotional electronic communications from Yara.
 However, we may continue to send you service-related communications such as emails confirming purchases through our websites.
 And we may keep information for record keeping, such as to ensure we fulfil the consumer requests and to send particular types of messages.

-Note that you can manage how your mobile device can share location information with Yara, as well as how your mobile browser handles cookies and related technologies by adjusting your mobile device privacy and security settings.
+- Note that you can manage how your mobile device can share location information with Yara, as well as how your mobile browser handles cookies and related technologies by adjusting your mobile device privacy and security settings.
 Please refer to the instructions provided by your mobile service provider or the manufacturer of your device to learn how to adjust your settings.

 8. Your rights